uamakernyc/grading-policy/grading-policy/glossary-of-terms.md

 * *AtBat*

-means a student assessment
+means a student assessment which is included in the calculation of the final grade

 * *Rubric*

-A rubric is a scoring guide that describes levels of performance along a continuum, (“beginner”, “advanced beginner”, “emerging proficient”, “proficient”, “advanced proficient”) and include a specific set of indicators for each level and competency being assessed.
+A rubric is a scoring guide that describes levels of performance along a continuum, (`beginner` => `advanced beginner` => `emerging proficient` => `proficient` => `advanced proficient`) and include a specific set of indicators for each level and competency being assessed.

 * *Performance Task*

 a rigorous, engaging standards-based task aligned to the general requirements of college freshman.
-See [Redesign] (http://www.redesignu.org) resources for more detail.
+See [Redesign](http://www.redesignu.org) resources for more detail.

 * *Kadion*